 - You are looking for possibilities to create shared APIs out of the box.

-- Your goal is to create an application with an asynchronous build and a highly responsive UI.
+- Your goal is to create an app with an asynchronous build and a highly responsive UI.

 - You have sufficient time and money to invest in the project.